Confluence Alternatives

 Try Tettra

-Tettra Scaling at $8.33 per user includes an AI bot that answers questions in Slack from your verified docs, a Q&A workflow for capturing tribal knowledge, and tight integrations with Slack and Microsoft Teams.
-For small-to-mid teams whose actual question is 'how do I get the team to find the docs we already wrote' rather than 'how do I publish docs', Tettra approaches the problem from the Slack side.
-The Free tier covers 10 users for testing.
+The upside: for small-to-mid teams whose real problem is 'how do I get the team to find the docs we already wrote' rather than 'how do I publish docs', Tettra solves the problem in the tool where the team already asks the questions.
+Scaling at $8.33 per user covers the AI bot plus verified pages; the Free tier covers 10 users for testing.

 Strengths

-• +AI Q&A bot answers from verified docs in Slack
+• +AI Q&A bot answers from verified docs directly in Slack

 Trade-offs